-Language Professionals’ Networking Event is back in January 2020.
+Language Professionals’ Networking Event is back on

-➡️ 19.45 onwards: Networking, drinks, great conversations
+➡️ 19.20 onwards: Structured networking, exchange of contact details, drinks, great conversations

 About the speaker:

 Passionate about languages and empowered by experiences abroad, Sarah studied languages at the University of Lille 3 (France) and successfully graduated as a professional translator at the University of Brussels (ISTI) in 2008.
 Few months later, she became an entrepreneur by creating her own translation agency called Trad’Esprit.

 She wanted to be the bridge between companies and translators and help both parties to get the best quality in translation.
 Thanks to her talented team, composed by professional translators right around the world, she has been able to offer a large range of language services to her clients.
 She successfully ran Trad’Esprit for over 10 years and worked mainly with multinational companies and industrials.

 On a side project, she started to teach French to adults in 2011, and developed a unique learning method through the years.

 In 2018, Sarah launched her second business – a language school for adults called Belingus.
 She wanted to help people to learn a language and offer an efficient approach to learn a language.

 Based on her personal experience and her teaching experience, Sarah offers with Belingus a unique way to practise and learn a language: she organises events / workshops based on the learner’s interests and builds a community of language learners.

 Tickets have been released!